openpolitics/manifesto/manifesto/local_government.md

 ## Local policy making

-In an attempt to re-invigorate and make accessible to all, community councils and parish councils should become the hosts for local policy making.
+To re-invigorate our status as citizens, and make public life accessible to all, community councils and parish councils should become the hosts for local policy making.
 Consequently, a councillor's responsiblity as a policy maker would be diminished in comaprison to their work co-ordinatating and administering the policies formulated by the parishes/community councils in his or her wards.